rjwhite/pi-power-relay/README.md

 This will ping the hosts 208.67.222.222 and 8.8.8.8.
 If either of them responds back correctly, then the program will exit with no action.

+    % pi-power-relay --maint 01:20-01:40

+This will prevent a reset of the device if the network goes away from 1:20am to 1:40am during a known network maintenance period.

     % pi-power-relay --device-name 'cable-modem' --logfile /var/log/power-relay

 This will log any resets to the log file /var/log/power-relay and will use the